 Categories

 And if that sounds like a dream, remember: much of the technology is already here.

-The capitalist class built it to automate us out of work, but we can use it to automate capitalism out of relevance.
+The capitalist class built it to automate us out of work, but we can use it to automate capitalism out of relevance, the brightest prospect for an unparalleled positive impact on human freedom and planetary balance.

+Categories